Logan EngstromEmail: email@example.com

 Google Scholar: here

-I'm a third year undergraduate at MIT studying Computer Science.
+I'm a fourth year undergraduate at MIT studying Computer Science.
 I'm most interested in machine learning, optimization, and statistics.
 I currently work with Aleksander Mądry at MIT.
-This summer I am interning at Two Sigma; I previously interned at Google Brain (summer 2017) and Apple (summer 2016).
+I am generously supported through a Siebel Scholarship.
+I previously interned at Two Sigma (summer 2018), Google Brain (summer 2017) and Apple (summer 2016).

-At MIT I play for the Simmons intramural soccer team and the Baker intramural dodgeball team.
+At MIT I played for the ESP intramural football (before a season ending shoulder dislocation) and dodgeball teams.
 I used to organize HackMIT and help out in USAGE, the undergraduate advisory board for MIT EECS.